DanjelPiDev/TES5-DynamicSpeedController/README.md

 Ensure the diagonal fix is enabled for the player.
 If your reductions are very strong, raise kMinFinalSpeedMult so the fix has headroom.

 **Attack speed does not change**
-Verify attack scaling is enabled and, if using “only when drawn”, that your weapon is drawn.
+Verify attack scaling is enabled and, if using Â“only when drawnÂ”, that your weapon is drawn.
 Re-equip to force an update.

 ## Uninstall
 Delete the DLL and the JSON.
 The plugin reverts its deltas and leaves no scripts in your save.